JoshLaoO/The-Cloud-Resume-Challenge-AWS/README.md

 5:00pm - I realized that I have made a mistake...
 I tried uploading the entire folder into S3 but it looks like the upload time was 2 days so I stopped.

 5:15pm - Brain fart detected... :D Needed to create a production build.
 And now the build is uploaded.

+## 05/15/2024

+4:15pm - Resuming my work from yesterday, deployed the static page, now I am going to use CloudFront to get https protection.

+#